 (d) none of the above

 Answer: (d).
 SELECT returns every qualifying row, duplicates included, unless you add DISTINCT, so (a) is wrong.
 Queries run without any index, only slower, and a relation cannot repeat an attribute name.
-None of the three claims holds (see the solved page).
+None of the three claims holds (see the full solution).

 Q2.
 The SELECT operation in SQL is equivalent to (GATE 2015)